xtiankisutsa/twiga/README.md

 ## Limitations
 1. Some information and files cannot be pulled higher up the SDK version due to strict SELinux policies and android hardening.
-* Can only run on one device at a time for now
+* It can only run on one device at a time for now

 ## To Do
 1. Pull device info, file and binaries from a device in multiple devices at a time